kubevirt/kubevirt/docs/replica-sets.md

 replicas meet the ready condition.

-*Note* that at the moment when writing this proposal, there exist no readiness checks for VirtualMachineInstances in Kubevirt.
+*Note* that at the moment when writing this proposal, there exist no readiness checks for VirtualMachineInstances in KubeVirt.
 Therefore a `VirtualMachineInstance` is considered to be ready, when reported by virt-handler as running or migrating.

 In case of a delete failure: